Samngv18/Scanners-tools/README.md

 # Security-tools
-Security Toolsets from different practitioners
+Security Toolsets from different practitioners (Source: Udacity Course)
 | Name | Type | License | Deatils | Links |
 | --- | --- |--| -- | -- |
 | BurpSuite CE | Web Application Scanner | Free | An all-in-one suite of tools to check for web application vulnerabilities, cross-platform; Although the product is a commercial title, they offer a free Community Edition that has a good range of capabilities. | [Link](https://portswigger.net/burp)|